nabhold/shared/README.md

 `nabhold/shared` is the central repository for **reusable engineering infrastructure across the NABHOLD organisation**.

-It exists to prevent individual repositories from independently reinventing the same CI/CD pipelines, GitHub Actions workflows, automation scripts, security controls, configuration patterns, and operational conventions.
+It exists to prevent individual repositories from independently reinventing the same CI/CD pipelines, GitHub Actions workflows, automation scripts, security controls, configuration patterns, operational conventions, API contracts, data schemas, and common libraries.

-The repository provides a controlled foundation that can be consumed by NABHOLD projects, products, platforms, and subsidiaries.
+The repository provides a controlled foundation that can be consumed by NABHOLD projects, products, platforms, and subsidiaries — both as **importable code** (via reusable workflows, composite actions, and versioned packages) and as **agreed interfaces** (via contracts and schemas that multiple services and repositories depend on).

 The principle is simple: